wuxingyi/newdb/doc/sequence.md

 ### how to manage sequence
-when start up, we can read the lattest vlog file to decode the last sequence. the sequence is persists in vlog, so can be safely retrived.
+when start up, we can read the lattest vlog file to decode the last sequence. the sequence is persists in vlog, so can be safely retrived. another alternative is totally traverse the the lattest vlog, the size of vlog is 32MB, it maybe not very hard to got the last sequence number.